 Sly’s next attack has him leaping into the air before a ground slam, followed by a quick slash.
 Be wary of that second slash, and try to sneak in an attack where you can.
 Sly occasionally jumps into the air, charging an attack with a small white blink, before unleashing a spinning sword that moves around the stage.
 Double jump or wall jump to get above him, and use your down pogo attack to stay alive here.

 He also has a couple of charged sword attacks.
 One sees him stand in place as he dishes out a huge swipe, while the other has him jumping to one side of the room as he charges up a dash slash.
 Both of these take up most of the screen and deal a lot of damage, so it’s best to just dash away and wait for a better chance to attack.

 When he gets to his final phase, Sly pings around the room, finishing this combo with a spinning sword slash.
 Try to lure him into doing the spin slash near you, dash away, then quickly dash back to him and attack the moment he’s finished.
 This can be a tricky manoeuvre, but there’s no other opportunity to attack, so stick with it and this boss will be toast!

-There we have it, our exhaustive guide to all of the major Hollow Knight bosses.
+There we have it, our exhaustive guide to all of the major Hollow Knight bosses and how to defeat them.
 Hopefully, this helps you battle your way through to the end of the game and uncover the many hidden secrets of Hallownest.
 Remember to check out our Hollow Knight charm guide to help you snag every last one, so you can equip the best tools for every job.
 While fans should also check out our Hollow Knight wallpapers guide to make your computer look just as goreous as this game.